internetguru/blog/source/_drafts/docker-hub-multi-architecture-docker-image.md

   - docker hub
 ---

-# Creating Multi-Architecture Docker Images
+# Creating Docker Hub Multi-Architecture Docker Image

 Creating a [Docker](https://www.docker.com/) image that supports both arm64 and amd64 architectures can be achieved through the use of Docker Buildx, a CLI plugin that extends the Docker command with the full support of the features provided by [Moby BuildKit](https://github.com/moby/buildkit).
 Follow the steps below to create a multi-architecture Docker image.